 You can read more about Gett Taxis here.

 Another benefit of Gett?
-They operate all over the United Kingdom, so you can use them in other destinations too!
+They operate all over the United Kingdom, so you can use them in other destinations after you’ve gotten your fill of exploring London.

 Wheelchair accessible taxis in London aside from black cabs